Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-transaction-construction.md

 1. Serialize the signed payload into a transaction.
 1. Submit the serialized transaction.

-Parity provides the following tools to help perform these steps.
+Axia provides the following tools to help perform these steps.

 ## AXIASolar JS Tools